 To do so, click the title bar at the top – %CPU or Memory on the Memory tab.
 The little arrow should be pointing downwards.
 As you can see, my CPU usage is quite low at the moment, even with Google Chrome running since yesterday.
 Start playing a video in VLC or run a Time Machine backup and watch the numbers go crazy.

 If you can see that any of the processes are consuming way too much CPU or memory, then you can quit or force quit it, as we have just seen.
+This is also a good place to keep an eye on your computer’s performance if your Mac is randomly shutting down.

 The Energy Tab